Updated Mar 16, 2026§ For Everyday Items

 What happens if my Yip Smart Tag starts beeping randomly?

-Random beeping usually means the battery springs inside the tag have shifted.
+Random beeping can mean the battery springs inside the tag have shifted.
 Open the back cover, realign the springs, and replace the battery.
 See our full Yip Smart Tag beeping troubleshooting guide for step-by-step instructions.